matthew20103/n8n-nodes-prismaairs/README.md

 Steps

 1. Enter the `name` of the prompt
 2. Enter the `label` that identifies the prompt version that you want to fetch.
 Defaults to "production".
-Learn more about prompt labels in Langfuse [here](https://langfuse.com/docs/prompts/get-started#labels).

 _Example workflow that retrieves the system prompt for the agent from Langfuse:_